Timuer/tower-defence/README.md

-# flapy-bird
+# tower-defence
-use javaScript to make flapy-bird from scratch
+Use mouse to drag and place towers to defende